Warren’s origin story, her mother and THE dress, comes home

 It's unclear whether the car was repossessed or sold; the campaign said it doesn’t have the family's detailed financial records.
 In July 1961 — before her father’s heart attack that November — the car was for sale, according to classified ads in the “Daily Oklahoman.”
 One on July 22 read “MUST SELL -- Slick ‘58 Oldsmobile Fiesta Wagon.
 Air, all power.
 GM Loaded. $1,750,” followed by the Warren family’s address and phone number.
 That price is worth about $15,000 today.

-As a presidential candidate, Warren doesn’t mention the MG -- or that her family’s financial situation greatly improved.
-Her father had gone back to work.
-In “The Two-Income Trap,” Warren wrote, “Life had settled back down.”
-In fact, her mother talked about quitting her job at Sears then but didn’t.
+Warren eventually left for George Washington University in Washington on a debate scholarship, but dropped out to marry her high school sweetheart, Jim Warren, who lived a few doors down from Cochran and was also on the debate team.
+The couple divorced in 1978, and he died of lung cancer in 2003.

-Warren’s mother eventually left Sears around the time her daughter graduated from college in 1970.
-Her parents moved to an apartment building where her father was a maintenance man and, in 1972, signed the home over to the senator’s brother David and his wife for $10 and a promise to take over the remaining mortgage.
+Warren’s mother quit Sears around the time her daughter graduated from college.
+She later worked at Mayridge, an apartment building where Warren's father also eventually landed a job, becoming a maintenance man, which allowed them to live rent free.

+In August 1972, Warren’s parents signed their home over to the senator’s brother David and his wife, Carol, for $10 and a promise to take over the remaining mortgage.
+They paid off the home in full by 1976.

+“My daddy, he ended up as a janitor,” Warren says on the campaign trail.
+“His baby daughter got the opportunity to be a college professor, the opportunity to be a United States senator and the opportunity to be a candidate for president of the United States.”